LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 header field ({{Section 8.4 of !HTTP=RFC9110}}), which is not always possible (see {{Section 6.5 of DIGEST-FIELDS}}).

-Even when receiver-side re-encoding for the purpose of Repr-Digest validation is technically possible, it might not be practical for certain kinds of environments.
+Although receivers could feasibly re-encode data in order to carry out Repr-Digest validation, it might be impractical for certain kinds of environments.
 For instance, browsers tend to provide built-in support for transparent decoding but little support for encoding; while this could be done via the use of additional libraries it would create work in JavaScript that could contend with other activities.
 Even on the server side, the re-encoding of received data might not be acceptable; some coding algorithms are optimized towards efficient decoding at the cost of complex encoding.
-This is all made more complex if the the Content-Encoding field value indicates a series of encodings.
+A Content-Encoding field value that indicates a series of encodings adds further complexity.

 A more complex example involves HTTP Range Requests ({{Section 14 of HTTP}}), where a client fetches multiple partial representations from